Savvy & Mandy: Background

 "Waiting for the Heartbreak", their debut single, was featured on the MTV series Newport Harbor: The Real Orange County, episode 201, "Are We or Aren't We".
 It won Radio Disney's Music Mailbag on January 19, 2008, earning them online and regional airplay on Radio Disney stations.
-The song also received airplay on AOL Radio's Kid station and Yahoo!'s Launchcast Radio.
-It was featured on the iTunes home page from January 15 to January 22 and on the iTunes Pop page.
-In December 2007 they performed at the ProScout Talent Conference in Anaheim, California.
+The song also received airplay on AOL Radio's Kid station.
 They performed at the International Family Film festival on March 2, 2008, in Hollywood, Los Angeles, California.

-The Burhoes are part of the Milkrocks program to bring music to children in school in the United States through milk cartons and have previously appeared in a variety of catalog and print ads including Pottery Barn Kids.
+The Burhoes are part of the Milkrocks program to bring music to children in school in the United States through milk cartons.